 Many new moms want to know if they can safely enjoy a glass of wine while still breastfeeding responsibly.
-The simple answer is yes; a moderate amount of alcohol will not harm your baby in any way.
-That being said, there are some tricks to drinking alcohol in a safe way while you are breastfeeding.
+The simple answer is yes; a moderate limited amount of alcohol will not harm your baby in any way.
+That being said, there are some things to remember to drink alcohol in a safe way while you are breastfeeding.

-The American Academy of Pediatrics has approved the use of alcohol for breastfeeding mothers.
+Because alcohol does pass through breast milk to a baby, The American Academy of Pediatrics suggests avoiding habitual use of alcohol.
 Alcohol is metabolized in about 1 to 3 hours, so to be safe, wait about 2 hours after one drink (or 2 hours for each drink consumed) before you nurse your baby.
 This time frame should safely allow the alcohol to be metabolized.

 It is recommended to stick to one to two alcoholic drinks per week when you are a breastfeeding mom.
-This amount will not harm your baby, and will most likely benefit you by giving you a chance to relax!
+This amount should not harm your baby, and might give you a chance to relax!

 It’s also important to consider your body shape and size when you are enjoying a glass of wine.
 A breastfeeding mom should limit alcohol intake based on her weight.
 For example, if a 175-pound woman consumes three drinks in an hour, her body will take about six hours to clear the alcohol.
 If she drinks four beverages in an hour, it will take around eight hours for her breast milk to be free of alcohol.

-Alcohol leaves your milk the same way it leaves your bloodstream (so pumping and dumping does not speed up the process).
+Alcohol leaves your milk the same way it leaves your bloodstream.
 That same milk you considered pumping and dumping would be safe to feed your baby once your body has metabolized the alcohol.
-As long as there is alcohol in your blood, there could be trace amounts of alcohol in your breast milk.
+The alcohol concentrations in breast milk closely resemble those in maternal blood.
+As long as there's alcohol in your blood, there's alcohol in your milk.

 There is no evidence that drinking in moderation harms your baby in any way.
+If you do choose to have an occasional glass of wine, you're not alone.
+Many moms enjoy a beer or a glass of wine postpartum.
 If you have concerns, speak with your doctor and follow their recommendations.
-Based on research and the recommendation of the American Academy of Pediatrics, though, you should be safe to enjoy a glass of wine responsibly while breastfeeding!
+Based on research and the recommendations of the American Academy of Pediatrics, though, you should be safe to enjoy a glass of wine responsibly while breastfeeding!